Self-care seems to be a big buzzword lately that has a very personal meaning for everyone. For me, I view self-care as a tool for stress management.

 Setting your intentions first thing in the morning helps you subconsciously set the tone for the rest of your day.

 Work at practicing gratitude in all the empty moments of your day.
-Turn the radio off on your drive to work, speak out loud if it helps and express your gratitude for your job, and that fact that you’re able to work and earn money.
+Turn the radio off on your drive to work, speak out loud if it helps and express your gratitude for your job, and the fact that you’re able to work and earn money.
 Express gratitude for the car you’re driving and the gas that is helping you to reach your destination.

 It might seem silly at first, but eventually, you will start to really feel the gratitude welling up inside of you and you will start to feel more at peace.